jornada produtora UHSjj 7jPYQ unsplash scaled

 What should I do when made redundant?

-Your first step when you’ve been made redundant is to check your employment rights and that the package you’ve been offered is the best one for you.
+Your first step when you’ve been made redundant is to check your employee rights and that the redundancy package you’ve been offered is the best one for you.
 Ask whether you can have an outplacement package as part of your redundancy deal.

 Understand Your Rights